Ryukyu Trench: Seismic structure

-Ocean bottom seismography methods combined with earthquake studies of the Benioff zone constrain the dip angle of the Philippine Sea Plate along the Ryukyu trench.
-In the Northern part of the Ryukyu trench, the dip of the Philippine Sea Plate is shallow at shallow depth, reaching only about 11° in the first 50 km, and steeper at deeper depths, reaching 70° below about 70 km.
+Ocean bottom seismography methods combined with earthquake studies of the Wadati–Benioff zone constrain the dip angle of the Philippine Sea plate along the Ryukyu trench.
+In the Northern part of the Ryukyu trench, the dip of the Philippine Sea plate is shallow at shallow depth, reaching only about 11° in the first 50 km, and steeper at deeper depths, reaching 70° below about 70 km.
 In contrast, the slab dip in the central and southern parts of the Ryukyu trench is more gentle, reaching only 40-50° at 70 km depth.

-Ocean bottom seismography studies of the Ryukyu trench provide insight into the P-wave velocity structure of the area.
+Ocean bottom seismography studies of the Ryukyu trench provide insight into the P wave velocity structure of the area.
 In the northern part of the trench, several transects have been studied, including a profile of the back arc region parallel to the trench, a transect spanning the trench, fore arc and back arc region, and a transect spanning the Ryukyu volcanic arc.
 The transect perpendicular to the length of the trench images many distinct velocity layers.
-The sedimentary wedge created by subduction has four distinct layers with p-wave velocities of 1.8 km/s, 2.8-2.9 km/s, 3.5 km/s, and 4.5–5 km/s.
+The sedimentary wedge created by subduction has four distinct layers with P wave velocities of 1.8 km/s, 2.8-2.9 km/s, 3.5 km/s, and 4.5–5 km/s.
 In the area of this transect, the wedge reaches a thickness of 9 km at 50 km from the trench.
 Beneath the wedge are several seismic layers within the oceanic crust.